-An exploration of the connections between curriculum theorizing and practices, ways in which social issues are brought to bear upon curriculum, and how curriculum is impacted by the everyday lived experiences of students and teachers.
+An exploration of the connections between curriculum theorizing and practices, ways in which social issues are brought to bear upon curriculum, and how this is affected by the everyday lived experiences of students and teachers.
 This course also focuses on developing strategies for socially just classrooms.